d3v3l0/gtwiwtg/README.md

 - `(skip-while! pred gen)` produces a generator by skippng elements of `gen` while `pred` is `t`
 - `(merge! comp gen1 gen2 &rest gens)` emulates the behavior of `merge` but for generators

-There's also `yield-to!`, but it is kind of dark magic.
-If, when you are creating your generators, you find yourself needing to to stop and restart generators mid-iteration, then check out the docstring for `yield-to!`.
-I may end up removing it from the library because its use could easily lead to confusing situations.

 ### The Fundamental Consumer